MrFade321/Hacking_World_of_Warcraft_2/README.md

 CMSG_MOVE_STOP_TURN                               = 0x39EE
 ```

-Of course in the actual packet data we are placing our "correct" facing angel to the target we are attempting to cast on.
+Of course in the actual packet data we are placing our "correct" facing angle to the target we are attempting to cast on.

 ![Cast](CastingBehind.png)